HPC User Report from S. Fey (Chair of Theoretical Physics I)

 For an antiferromagnetic interaction we find a different behavior.
 For the complete parameter range the phase transition seems to stay in the nearest-neighbor universality class.

-Currently we are preparing a paper which we plan to submit to Physical Review Letters.
 The topic of the project is also a part of the application for an SFB.

 Researcher’s Bio and Affiliation